 While no plans have been announced, Amazon Cash could look to integrate Greenlight Financial’s card into the allowance product to expand to locations where kids can use their Amazon Allowance (and ideally include the growing number of offline brick-and-mortar retailers that accept Amazon Cash as payment).

 Amazon hasn’t announced how many customers are using Amazon Cash, but it’s clear the market opportunity is large.
-As mentioned earlier, the FDIC estimated that 33.5M households remain underbanked or unbanked in the US.
+The 2017 FDIC National Survey of Unbanked and Underbanked Households shows:

 Amazon is no stranger to looking outside their existing channels for growth opportunities.

-The company could continue to expand the Amazon Cash program to other partners with high foot traffic (for example malls, colleges, grocers, etc.) or other geographies with highly underbanked populations.
+The company could continue to expand the Amazon Cash and Paycode programs to other partners with high foot traffic (for example malls, colleges, grocers, etc.) or other geographies with highly underbanked populations and where QR code are gaining traction as a payment method.
 Amazon could also leverage Whole Foods to launch more Coinstar kiosks, expanding the reach of the Coinstar partnership in a unique way.

 Jeff Bezos has been more forward about Amazon’s desire to build out its lending arm than other financial service offerings.